brookefzy/pitaya/HousingPricePredictor/README.md

 # Housing Price Predictor
 ## Background
 Housing price prediction is one of the most famous tasks in ML/AL in the real-estate world.
 In this section, we will use housing price prediction to go over the basic ML models (linear and non-linear models).
+In the real ML world, we have two types of tasks: **Regression**, **Classification**.
+In this section, we will only discuss regression, but you need to realize that all these models we applied here have their classification peer.

 ## Course Content
 This chapter involves four sections.
 ### 1. [Data Exploration](https://github.com/brookefzy/pitaya/blob/main/HousingPricePredictor/01_exploratory_data_analysis.ipynb)